benjamin-recht/benjamin-recht.github.io/_posts/2020-07-23-discrete-fragility.md

 	\end{array}
 $$

 We again assume $x_t$ is observed perfectly without noise.
-While this is not realistic, even state feedback ends up being fragile in discrete time. $w_t$ is assumed to be stochastic, but I don't think much changes if we move to a more adversarial setting.
+While such perfect state information is not realistic, even ideal state feedback ends up being fragile in discrete time. $w_t$ is assumed to be stochastic, but I don't think much changes if we move to a more adversarial setting.
 Here, we need the decision variable $u_t$ to be _causal_.
 It must be a function of only the values $x_s$ and $u_s$ with $s\leq t$.
 For stochastic disturbances, the optimal $u$ can always be found by dynamic programming.

 Consider the following innocuous dynamics: